ktbs/ktbs/doc/source/tutorials/install.rst

 kTBS is a Python_ application, so you need Python installed; more precisely, you need **version 2.7** of Python. kTBS is not compatible with older version, nor with the newer Python 3.
 Python 2.7 will typically be already pre-installed on your Linux distribution.

-As some dependencies need to be compiled, you will need the **gcc** compiler and **Python developer files**.
+As some dependencies need to be compiled, you will need
+* the `gcc` compiler
+* the Python developer files,
+* the Berkeley DB developer files.

 You can get them with:

 .. code-block:: bash

-    $ sudo apt-get install gcc python-dev
+    $ sudo apt-get install gcc python-dev libdb5.3-dev

 We also advise you to use virtualenv_, this tool creates an isolated Python environment, so that kTBS and its dependencies can be installed without interference with Python packages installed in your system.
 To install virtualenv_, type: